otwcode/open-doors-temp-site/README.md

 # Known Issues
-1. Webpacker compilation fails with no explanation on Linode: this is probably due to lack of memory for the compilcation - stop one of the other sites to resolve this.
+1. Webpacker compilation fails with no explanation on Linode: this is probably due to lack of memory for the compilation - stop one of the other sites to resolve this.